Farama-Foundation/Gymnasium/docs/environments/third_party_environments.md

 ### [ PGE: Parallel Game Engine](https://github.com/222464/PGE)

-PGE is a FOSS 3D engine for AI simulations, and can interoperate with the Gym.
+PGE is a FOSS 3D engine for AI simulations and can interoperate with the Gym.
 Contains environments with modern 3D graphics, and uses Bullet for physics.

 ### [ QASGym](https://github.com/qdevpsi3/quantum-arch-search)

-This a list of environments for quantum architecture search following the description in [Quantum Architecture Search via Deep Reinforcement Learning](https://arxiv.org/abs/2104.07715).
-The agent design the quantum circuit by taking actions in the environment.
+This is a list of environments for quantum architecture search following the description in [Quantum Architecture Search via Deep Reinforcement Learning](https://arxiv.org/abs/2104.07715).
+The agent designs the quantum circuit by taking actions in the environment.
 Each action corresponds to a gate applied on some wires.
-The goal is to build a circuit U such that generates the target n-qubit quantum state that belongs to the environment and hidden from the agent.
+The goal is to build a circuit U that generates the target n-qubit quantum state that belongs to the environment and is hidden from the agent.
 The circuits are built using [Google QuantumAI Cirq](https://quantumai.google/cirq).

 ### [ safe-control-gym](https://github.com/utiasDSL/safe-control-gym)